Marzogh/SPIMemory/README.md

 - Every version of the library >= v3.0.0 supports the ability to use any of multiple SPI interfaces (if your micro-controller supports them).
 Switching to use another SPI interface is done by calling ```SPIFlash flash(csPin, &SPI1);``` (or &SPI2 and so on), instead of ```SPIFlash flash(csPin)```.

     <sub>* NOTE: This is currently only supported on the SAMD and STM32 architectures.</sub>
+- An alternate version ```SPIFlash flash (SPIPinsArray)``` of the constructor can be used (only with ESP32 board as of now) to enable the use of custom SPI pins. ```SPIPinsArray``` has to be a 4 element array containing the custom SPI pin numbers (as signed integers - int8_t) in the following order - sck, miso, mosi, ss.
 - Also make sure to include ```flash.begin(CHIPSIZE*)``` in ```void setup()```.
 This enables the library to detect the type of flash chip installed and load the right parameters.

     <sub>* Optional</sub>